avimanyu786/UplayStartupMinimize/README.md

 a.
 "Minimize Uplay to system tray when the application window is closed" has to be kept enabled in Uplay's settings.

 b.
-"Launch Uplay when Windows starts" should be kept disabled as we prefer to use this installer for the same instead.
+"Launch Uplay when Windows starts" should be kept enabled.

 ### 2. Run the latest installer.